Methamphetamine Is the Most Severely Sentenced Drug Category in Wisconsin

 Federal Methamphetamine Prosecution

 Federal meth cases under 21 U.S.C. § 841 have mandatory minimums that state meth cases do not: 5-year minimum at 5g of pure meth or 50g of a mixture; 10-year minimum at 50g pure or 500g mixture.
-Those floors, plus the Sentencing Guidelines career-offender and firearm enhancers, can stack to effective life sentences.
+Those floors, plus the Sentencing Guidelines career-offender and firearm enhancements, can stack quickly.
 See our federal drug conspiracy charges page and federal defense overview.

 Collateral Consequences